Swollen Gums: Possible Causes & Treatment

 2) Pregnancy

-Dental issues during pregnancy can happen due to an increase in hormones in the body.
+can happen due to an increase in hormones in the body.
 In fact, it’s not uncommon for pregnancy to put you at risk for loose teeth, cavities, and irritated gums.
 Hormonal changes can also lead to a lessened ability to fight off bacteria responsible for gum infections.
-If you are pregnant, please be sure to brush your teeth at least twice a day, floss daily, and visit our office every six months for a cleaning.
+If you are pregnant, please be sure to brush your teeth at least twice a day, floss daily, and visit our office every six months for a dental cleaning.

 3) Lack of Helpful Vitamins